notablackbear/poe_qolV2/README.md

 ----
 Updates
 -----

+* If your account name contains non-ASCII characters, you must URL encode it first here: https://www.urlencoder.org/ Example: username Đãřķ becomes %C4%90%C3%A3%C5%99%C4%B7 after URL encoding and that can be used in the setup.ini

 * By default, only *unidentified* rare items item level 64 and 75 will be highlighted.
 This can be changed in the `chaos_items_filter.filter` file.